-Kayaking and Canoeing in Hudson County!
+Kayaking in Hudson County!

 Yes, it can be done.
 And it's a lot of fun!